Will accountants need to register with the FCA for AML supervision?

 In most cases, AML oversight sits with a professional body such as ICAEW, ACCA, AAT, or another recognised supervisor, depending on the firm’s status and activities.

-Other accountancy service providers fall under HMRC, usually where they carry out regulated accountancy, tax, bookkeeping, or payroll-related services without professional-body AML cover.
+Other accountancy service providers fall under HMRC, usually when they carry out regulated accountancy, tax, bookkeeping, or payroll-related services without professional-body AML cover.

 The trap is assuming that professional membership automatically means AML cover.
 A firm should be able to show who oversees it for AML, which services are covered, and whether its details are current.